assets for the IDM audio lab (2MTC, room 824)

 First, please remember to read the IDM Audio Lab Policies, Rules, and Room Reservation Procedure.

-The power for nearly everything related to the synthesizers in the Audio Lab is controlled by four switches; two found on the Furman power conditioners on the black racks to the right of the main Serge system, and the switches on the two power strips on the center table:
+The power for nearly everything related to the synthesizers in the Audio Lab is controlled by FIVE switches; two found on the Furman power conditioners under the main mixing board along the wall, a third Furman power conditioner to left of the room when you’re facing that mixer, and the switches on the two power strips on the center table:

 Green lights on the conditioners and power strips will confirm that you’ve got power.
 Please use these power switches (and nothing else) to turn on and off the synthesizer equipment in the Audio Lab.